ai-infrastructure-alliance/mltrl/mltrl_card.md

 #### Top-level requirements

 A quick view of the main req's is very handy for newcomers and stakeholders to quickly grok the tech and development approach.
-The req's listed here will be integers 1, 2, 3, ... as the top-level representations of the bulk of req's in the format `req number.subset.component`.
+The req's listed here will be top-level, i.e. referenced with integers 1, 2, 3, ... aligned with the full project req's document, which follows the format `requirement number.subset.component`.

-Then there will be link(s) to full req's + V&V table;  be sure to see how MLTRL defines *research-* and *product-requirements*, and the use of verification and validation (V&V).
+Then there will be link(s) to full requirements + V&V table; refer to the main manuscript to see how MLTRL defines *research-* and *product-requirements*, and the use of verification and validation (V&V).

 #### Model/algorithm info

-Concise "elevator pitch" — think from the perspective of an MLTRL stagegate reviewer who may be a domain expert but not skilled in ML.
+Concise "elevator pitch" — think from the perspective of a MLTRL reviewer who may be a domain expert but not skilled in ML.

 #### Intended use